PUT THE TEXAS SUN TO WORK FOR YOU WITH UNITED

 When members subscribe to United Community Solar, they are subscribing to a 2 kW portion of the overall 26 MWs.
 There are now 13,000 2-kW subscriptions available.
 With the additional subscriptions, many members now can subscribe to two 2-kW subscriptions, allowing them to sign up for 4 kW total, doubling their monthly savings!

 There are no upfront costs to join, no contracts to sign, no insurance required and the potential savings begin the first month member’s sign up for the project.
 Members are asked to join for a minimum of 12 months, and that the solar subscription is tied to one account only.
-Once signed up, the community solar rate is good until 2038.
-Members must opt out of the program.
+Once signed up, members must opt out of the program.

 Call your local United office and ask to sign up for community solar today.